-As a child, all have had a monster under our bed.
-Fear is as real and all-encompassing an emotion like love or joy and as we grow our emotional response to various things change, except for a few things that leave a strong mark on our mind.
+As a child, we all had a monster under our bed.
+Fear is as real and all-encompassing an emotion like love or joy and as we grow our emotional response to various things changes, except for a few things that leave a strong mark on our mind.
 Humans are known to have phobias as a psychological phenomenon for the entire documented history that we have.

 A phobia is a type of anxiety disorder defined by a persistent and excessive fear of an object or situation.
 Typical symptoms of a phobia can include nausea, trembling, rapid heartbeat, feelings of unreality, and being preoccupied with the object of fear.
 Scroll through to learn about few lesser-known, bizarre phobias that give some people the creeps.